zywang0104/Video-KTR/README.md

 ## 🚀 Training

 We first perform supervised fine-tuning on the Video-R1-COT-165k dataset for one epoch to obtain the Qwen2.5-VL-7B-SFT model.
+If you want to perform CoT annotation on your own data, please refer to `src/generate_cot_vllm.py`

 ```bash
 bash ./src/scripts/run_sft_video.sh